 The nationally accredited Housatonic Early Childhood Laboratory School has a two-fold purpose: a high quality, pre-school program for the young children of students, faculty, staff, and the community; and a laboratory setting and resource for HCC's Early Childhood Inclusive Education Program and other disciplines in the college.
-It is located in Lafayette Hall in LH-B137 near the Broad Street entrance.
+It is located in Lafayette Hall in LH-B139 near the Broad Street entrance.

 To enroll, children must be three years of age by December 31 of the calendar year in which they enter the School.
-The School is open Monday through Friday from 7:30 a.m. to 5:30 p.m., 6:30 pm for HCC students, 50 weeks a year.
-All slots are full day.
+The School is open Monday through Friday from 7:30 a.m. to 5:30 p.m., 50 weeks a year.